Aliases for NUP93 Gene

 GeneCards Summary for NUP93 Gene

 NUP93 (Nucleoporin 93) is a Protein Coding gene.
-Diseases associated with NUP93 include Nephrotic Syndrome Type 12 and Familial Idiopathic Steroid-Resistant Nephrotic Syndrome With Diffuse Mesangial Sclerosis.
-Among its related pathways are HIV Life Cycle and Transport of the SLBP independent Mature mRNA.
+Diseases associated with NUP93 include Nephrotic Syndrome, Type 12 and Glomerulosclerosis, Focal Segmental, 1.
+Among its related pathways are Transport of the SLBP independent Mature mRNA and Cell Cycle, Mitotic.
 GO annotations related to this gene include structural constituent of nuclear pore.

 UniProtKB/Swiss-Prot for NUP93 Gene